brianscan14/FE-1st-Milestone-Project/README.md

 ### **Features left to implement**

-Adding java functions to the banner at the bottom of the home page to cycle through the photos would enhance its usability, the buttons allow for a person to ponder on a picture instead of it constantly scrolling.
+Adding JavaScript functions to the banner at the bottom of the home page to cycle through the photos would enhance its usability, the buttons allow for a person to ponder on a picture instead of it constantly scrolling.

 I would like to add more content to the shop page, which would give users more to choose from when browsing the page.
 Also more photos of the items would allow for a better ‘quick view’ function when clicked, JavaScript would also be needed for this.